-Back in April, Adobe introduced the sixth version of Adobe Photoshop Lightroom, which came with a number of new features, as highlighted in our Lightroom 6 announcement article.
+Back in April, Adobe introduced the sixth version of Adobe Photoshop Lightroom, which came with a number of new features.
 Since then, Adobe updated the software once with a relatively large release in mid-June, which was the first sub-version release for both CC (2015.1) and standalone (6.1).
 I have been using Lightroom 6 rather heavily for my work and I have found a few bugs and performance issues, which I would like to share with our readers.
 If you have identified other bugs or performance problems, please let us know in the comments section below!

 Performance Issues Related to GPU Acceleration